Download this page |

 Leisure Services: The LCSD provides facilities to foster public participation in recreation and sports activities and organises a wide range of programmes.
 It also beautifies the environment through planting of trees and other plants in public parks and amenity areas.

-To intensify the promotion of Sport for All in the community and to support the National Fitness Day, the LCSD organised the Sport For All Day in August 2022.
-With electronic virtual sports as the focal sport, various related sports participation sessions were offered for the public.
+To intensify the promotion of Sport for All in the community and to support the National Fitness Day, the LCSD organised the Sport For All Day in August 2023.
+With fitness exercise as the focal sport, various related sports participation sessions were offered for the public.
 A series of free sports and recreation programmes were also offered at designated LCSD venues across the 18 districts, while most of the LCSD leisure facilities were open for free use by the public to enhance public interest in sporting activities and encourage the pursuit of a healthy lifestyle through regular participation in sporting and physical exercises.
 Sports demonstrations were webcasted through the dedicated webpage and online platforms on that day, with a view to encouraging members of the public to exercise at home.

 The Sports Subvention Scheme provides financial assistance to National Sports Associations (NSAs) and Sports Organisations (SOs) for organising sports programmes and training athletes.
-In 2022-23, the scheme provided subventions for NSAs and SOs to organise some 9 600 sports promotion events for about 774 730 participants.
+In 2023-24, the scheme provided subventions for NSAs and SOs to organise some 11 360 sports promotion events for about 783 080 participants.
 The scheme includes the Young Athletes Training Scheme to identify talented young players and District Sports Teams Training Scheme for enhancing a stronger sense of belonging among residents.

 Horticulture and Landscape Services: The LCSD is responsible for improving the environment with landscape planting, beautification schemes and tree preservation.
-It manages 1 684 parks and gardens of various sizes, including 26 major parks throughout Hong Kong.
+It manages 1 689 parks and gardens of various sizes, including 26 major parks throughout Hong Kong.

 To enhance public awareness about greening the environment, a series of interesting and educational green activities such as Green Volunteer Scheme, Greening School Subsidy Scheme, ‘One Person, One Flower’ Scheme, Community Garden Programme, Community Planting Day, Horticulture Education Exhibition, horticultural courses and seminars are also organised for public participation every year.

 Cultural Services: The LCSD provides a wide range of performance facilities, cultural and entertainment programmes to promote the development and appreciation of performing and visual arts.
-Apart from managing 16 performance venues, the department also stages presentations of various art forms as well as international festivals and arts education activities.
+Apart from managing 17 performance venues, the department also stages presentations of various art forms as well as international festivals and arts education activities.
 It offers concessionary discounts to full-time students, senior citizens and people with disabilities.

 Major Performance Venues: